harshitag98/Python-Weather-Application/README.md

 Then we made use of the gmplot Library to plot the received co-ordinates and plot it on the map.
 Map is provided by google API although Google API has not been used.

 Some Glimpse of GUI have been given in the screenshots folder for the GUI's.

+There are Two Sets of UI here.
+So to run 1st Set of GUI